sanity-io/beta-access-api-demo/readme.md

 ### SDK

-A typescript SDK has generated from the OpenAPI Specification and includes TypeScript types and wrapper methods that call the API.
+A typescript SDK has generated from the OpenAPI Specification into `generated/typescript` that includes TypeScript types and wrapper methods that call the API.
 This has been pre-built for you, so you can start using it immediately.
 Look at the `/examples` folder for examples of how to use the SDK.

 Example usage: